powsybl/powsybl-core/docs/user/itools/index.md

 The list of the deprecated properties is available [here]()

 ### Logging
-The `iTools` script uses [logback](https://logback.qos.ch/) as logging framework.
+The `iTools` script uses [logback](https://logback.qos.ch/) as a logging framework.
 To configure the logging framework, edit the `<ITOOLS_HOME>/etc/logback-itools.xml` configuration file.
 Please refer to the [logback manual](https://logback.qos.ch/manual/index.html) for the available logging options.

 Sometimes, it could be useful for a user to have its own logging configuration to filter unexpected logs or to have more details for some features.
 The simplest way to proceed is to copy the global configuration file in the `<USER_HOME>/.itools` folder and then customize it.